ajbanjara/Wireshark/How-to-Export-TLS-Master-keys-of-gRPC.md

 ## C#/Python/...

 At present, the GRPC implementation of these languages does not support this feature.
-However, since these implementations are all based on GRPC C++, it is possible that they will support this feature in the near future.
+However, since some of these implementations are all based on GRPC C++, it is possible that they will support this feature in the near future.

 You may also try the methods described in [Wireshark tls wiki page](/tls).